Wondering how to recycle or dispose of your items?

 Materials not accepted in curbside recycling may be accepted for drop off at a recycling depot or other location in the City as part of various Product Stewardship programs.
 The City’s Residential Recycling Drop-Off Handbook provides information on how recycling is set up in our community and province.
 A list of local recycling depots is available on the City’s website and additional drop off locations can be found by searching your material in the Waste Wizard.

 Please see below for common materials that are accepted with curbside compostables.

-What goes into the compostables container directly affects the quality of compost produced.
+What goes into the green compost cart directly affects the quality of compost produced.
 Keeping contaminants out of compostables ensures the final compost will be a high quality product that can actually be used.
-Please see below for material that should NOT be placed with curbside compostables.
+Please see below for material that should NOT be placed in your green cart.

 Additional yard waste may be dropped off at the Net Zero Waste Abbotsford composting facility located at 5050 Gladwin Road: